urdms104/2020-spring-dms104/schedule.md

 - **Thursday, March 26, 2020**
-  - [ ] Workshop 19: User & Domain Analysis (U&DA)
+  - [ ] Workshop 19: Team/Professor Modeling Reviews
+    - Each team needs to coordinate time with the professor to review their existing research and plans to model their data
+    - The professor will contact each Team Lead to set it up

 <hr>

 - **Tuesday, March 31, 2020**
-  - [ ] Workshop 20: Requirements and Context Scenarios, part 1
+  - [ ] Workshop 20: Requirements and Context Scenarios

 - **Thursday, April 2, 2020**
-  - [ ] Workshop 21: Requirements and Context Scenarios, part 2
+  - [ ] Workshop 21: User & Domain Analysis (U&DA)

 <hr>